build2/HOWTO/entries/make-library-that-provides-main.md

 `liba{mytest-main}`, we always end up with static `liba{mytest}`.
 This is due to `build2`'s library linking semantics: it links static libraries to static and shared libraries \- to shared, which is a sensible default.
-Ideally, what we would like is for the static/shared version of `lib{mytest}` to be picked as before, based on the project's executable linking preferences while always linking static `liba{mytest-main}`.
+Ideally, what we would like is for the static/shared variant of `lib{mytest}` to be picked as before, based on the project's executable linking preferences, while always linking static `liba{mytest-main}`.

 While this behavior can be achieved, the setup is a bit more elaborate.
 Here